-After that, add 250 microliters of the delipidated HDL solution into the glass tube and stir at 4 degrees Celsius overnight [1].
+After that, add 250 microliters of the delipidated HDL solution into the glass tube [1] and stir at 4 degrees Celsius overnight [2].

-MED: Talent adds solution into the glass tube and places it to the stir plate inside the refrigerator.[]
+MED: Talent adds solution into the glass tube.

+[Added Shot]: MED: Talent places it to the stir plate inside the refrigerator

 To begin dialysis, first add 50 grams of adsorbent beads to 800 milliliters of double distilled water and use a magnetic stirrer to stir for 1 minute [1].
 Wait 15 minutes for the beads to settle, and decant the supernatant [2].
 Repeat the procedure with precooled PBS [3].